Chiddingstone Church of England School

 In addition, the Characteristics of Teaching and Learning are an important part of the EYFS curriculum and describe how a child learns.
 The three characteristics are:

-As well as delivering the curriculum through a range of adult led and adult directed activities, an important element of the EYFS is child initiated learning.
+As well as delivering the curriculum through a range of adult led and adult directed activities, an important element of the delivery of the EYFS curriculum is "child initiated learning".
 Child initiated learning is an important element of the early years and in our school we call this "Children’s Choice".
 The children can choose to play indoors or outdoors and we have a lovely new canopied area so the children are able to access the outdoors whatever the weather.
 Child-initiated play has an important role in children's learning and development, because children explore and learn from their own thoughts and ideas through the freedom and creativity that child-initiated play enables.
 Through play we help and support children to extend their vocabulary and develop their communication skills.

 A greater focus on teaching specific skills will occur as the children progress through Reception year, which will help them prepare for Year 1.

-The Early Learning Goals are the level of development the children should be expected to have attained by the end of the EYFS.
+The Early Learning Goals are the level of development the children should be expected to have attained by the end of the EYFS and can be viewed in the attached document.